 - Ph.D., Duke University

-Our laboratory interests center on the controls of phytoplankton growth and the factors which control the fate of the photosynthetic material in the surface layer of the ocean.
+Our laboratory interests center on the controls of phytoplankton growth and the factors that control the fate of the photosynthetic material in the surface layer of the ocean.
 To that end we are interested in the interactions between various pools of organic carbon in the surface of the ocean, including dissolved organic carbon, dissolved inorganic carbon, total particulate organic carbon, and living matter (bacteria, micro- and mesozooplankton).
 We have primarily focused on processes occurring in the Ross Sea, Antarctica, largely because the Antarctic is known to be critical in controlling the marine carbon cycle due to its interaction with the atmosphere and its role in producing deep water.
 We quantify the contribution of phytoplankton to the particulate organic carbon pool using a number of procedures, and then analyze the fluxes to and from this pool.
-I have a strong interest on the role of phytoplankton assemblage structure on the vertical flux of material from the ocean's surface, and also have a strong interest in the role of iron in structuring the ocean's phytoplankton productivity and growth.
+I have a strong interest in the role of phytoplankton assemblage structure on the vertical flux of material from the ocean's surface, and also have a strong interest in the role of iron in structuring the ocean's phytoplankton productivity and growth.